cerebraljam/bitcoin-wallet-monitor/readme.md

 The bug is that I need to look at all the transactions to keep this state up to date. going offline risks missing incoming (deposit) or outgoing (withdraw) of coins

+Note about capacity:
+> This service isn't meant to monitor all transactions occuring on the blockchain for analysis later. if you want to do this, using the [public dataset on Bigquery](https://cloud.google.com/blog/topics/public-datasets/bitcoin-in-bigquery-blockchain-analytics-on-public-data) will be more useful.

 ## Quickstart